officialnico/py-tutorial/for_loops.md

 # for loops 🏔☯️

-they sound scary but for loops are the best thing ever, I'm going to try to convince you
+They sound scary but for loops are the best thing ever, I'm going to try to convince you

 so say you have a list 'a' of any number (or type) of elements